VictorSyntez/governance/docs/gf_controlled/business_rules.md

         May also be referred to as “guidelines”;
         CCIOA defines “rules and regulations” as any instrument used for regulation and management of the association;
         Adopted by the board;
-        May not contradict anything in the governing documents;
+        May not contradict anything in the governing documents.